johnmcfarlane/papers/c++/error-handling.md

 whose practices have not improved in decades.
 However, they are part of an ecosystem that increasingly neglects the safety of end-users.

+### Use All the Tools

+As well as enabling sanitizers and static analysers and elevating compiler warnings, using multiple toolchains will increase the range of bugs for which you test.
+Even if your target compiler does not have those facilities, some (though not all) bugs will be detected by testing your software on x86-64 production system using free operating systems and toolchains, or in emulators that more closely resemble the target platform.

+The prevalence of low-quality toolchains in safety-critical and embedded domains is no excuse for doing nothing.

 ### Don't Rely on Sanitizers Alone